Simulating quantum measurements without superposition devices: Characterising classical measurement models

 for each deterministic strategy $\gamma$.
 The bound on $\beta$ is obtained by selecting the largest value of $g_{\gamma}$ over all possible $\gamma$.
 Our implementation of the procedure is available at \cite{github-code_simu-witness}.

-To illustrate the usefulness of the witness method, we analyse three different sets of qubit POVMs, for which the analytical bound \eqref{beta_witness_2} can be used.
+To illustrate the usefulness of the witness method, label the states as $\rho_z = \rho_{a,x}$, where $z=(a,x)$ for $a=1,\dots,o$ and $x=1,\dots,n$.
+Then, consider the following set of qubit POVMs.
 The first one, $\mathbf{M}_1$, is a set of five symmetric informationally complete (SIC) POVMs (where the Bloch vectors of the SICs correspond to the vertices of the compound of five tetrahedra \cite{five_tetrahedra}).
-For the second and third sets, $\mathbf{M}_2$ and $\mathbf{M}_3$, we select the rank-1 measurements obtained respectively from two and three and MUBs \cite{Durt2010}.
-Our choice of witness is a state-discrimination protocol corresponding to $z=(b,y)$ and $c_{azx}=c_{axby}=\delta_{a,b}\delta_{x,y}$.
-The witness becomes
+The second and the third sets, $\mathbf{M}_2$ and $\mathbf{M}_3$, consist of two and three qubit MUBs \cite{Durt2010}, respectively.
+Select the states $\rho_{a,x}^{(i)}$ to be the normalised rank-1 operators associated with the measurements in each set $\mathbf{M}_i$ for $i \in \lbrace 1,2,3 \rbrace$ and choose $c_{azx}=c_{axby}=\delta_{a,b}\delta_{x,y}$.
+We can construct three different witnesses as state-discrimination protocol